You hear a lot about fund types and making sure you’re in the right one. But what’s the difference between them? We’ve broken it down for you.

 Balanced – Balanced funds aim for steady capital growth.
 The investment style is what the name says – a balanced approach.
 A balanced fund might suit you if you’re investing for more than five years.

 Conservative – Conservative funds aim to preserve your money, are less risky than aggressive or growth funds, and you’ll generally see fewer dramatic ups and downs.
 A conservative fund might suit you if you’re investing for under five years, for example, if you’re close to taking out your KiwiSaver money for your first home, or retirement.
+While Conservative funds are less risky, this means that returns over the long term are likely to be lower than for a balanced or growth fund.

 How to pick the right fund